Mikaela/mikaela.github.io/blog/_posts/2021-12-05-matrix-community-abuse-security-by-obscurity.md

    1. ***WARNING*** The room version number here is configured in Jekyll site variable, not one specific to this post.
    2. ***WARNING*** You should check [the Matrix spec](https://spec.matrix.org/latest/rooms/) for the latest stable room version.
+Or maybe the [unstable spec](https://spec.matrix.org/unstable/rooms/)?
+      Or maybe you should just [search GitHub](https://github.com/matrix-org/matrix-doc/issues?q=room%20version)?
+      I have no idea how that works as the time of writing both are missing room versions 8 and 9.
    3. ***WARNING*** Traditionally homeservers by other parties than Matrix.org (read Synapse) lag behind on supported room versions and you may break your room for people using those.
-At the time of adding this note (2021-12-14), the spec v1.1 is a month and couple of days old (2021-09-11) and room version 7 is not implemented by Conduit.
+At the time of adding this note (2021-12-14), the spec v1.1 is a month and couple of days old (2021-09-11) and [room version 7 is not implemented by Conduit](https://gitlab.com/famedly/conduit/-/issues/161).
        1. Yes, at the time of writing this post I am recommending version 9, while the aforementioned variable is {{ site.matrixLatestRoomVersion }}, as that is what Element encourages and features such as restricted rooms